BeeyondCereal

 Instructions

-• In a large skillet over medium heat, cook the bacon until crispy.
-Remove and set aside, leaving about 1 tablespoon of bacon fat in the skillet.
+• Cook the bacon.
+In a large skillet over medium heat, cook the bacon until crisp.
+Remove and set aside, leaving about 1 tablespoon of fat in the skillet.

-• In the same skillet, cook the ground pork sausage until browned.
+• Brown the sausage.
+Add the sausage to the same skillet and cook until browned.
 Remove and set aside.

-• Sauté the diced onion, red bell pepper, and jalapeños in the remaining fat until softened, about 5 minutes.
+• Sauté the vegetables.
+Add the onion, red bell pepper, and jalapeños to the skillet.
+Cook until softened, about 5 minutes.

 Notes

-• Serve with flair: Garnish with reserved crispy bacon bits and extra sliced jalapeños for a spicy kick.
-Serve warm as a side or over toast for a hearty meal.
+• Serving.
+Garnish with extra bacon and sliced jalapeños if desired.
+Serve as a side or spooned over toast.

 Nutritional Information